 << Click to Display Table of Contents >> Navigation: MechDesigner Reference & User Interface > 2.2 Mechanism-Editor > Forces |

-To calculate the forces correctly, you must make sure the Power flows correctly through the kinematic-chain - see Configure Power Source.
+•the Power flows correctly through the kinematic-chain from the correct Power Source - see Configure Power Source.

 Mass Properties